matplotlib/matplotlib/doc/devel/contributing.rst

 repository <https://github.com/matplotlib/matplotlib/>`__ on GitHub, then submit a "pull request" (PR).

-The best practices for using GitHub to make PRs to Matplotlib are documented in the :ref:`development-workflow` section.

 A brief overview is:

 1. `Create an account <https://github.com/join>`_ on GitHub if you do not